Chloejay/spectral_classifier/README.md

 - <a href="https://www.hindawi.com/journals/jamc/2020/9652470/">Classification Modeling Method for Near-Infrared Spectroscopy of Tobacco Based on Multimodal Convolution Neural Networks</a>
 - <a href="https://www.researchgate.net/publication/226296679_A_Machine_Learning_Application_for_Classification_of_Chemical_Spectra">A Machine Learning Application for Classification of Chemical Spectra</a>
 - <a href="https://arxiv.org/pdf/1707.08908.pdf">Deep Learning Models for Wireless Signal Classification with Distributed Low-Cost Spectrum Sensors</a>
+- <a href="https://www.researchgate.net/publication/294138311_Model-based_pre-processing_in_Raman_spectroscopy_of_biological_samples">Model-based pre-processing in Raman spectroscopy of biological samples</a>
+- <a href="https://wis.kuleuven.be/stat/robust/papers/2012/VerbovenHubertGoos-revision.pdf">Robust preprocessing and model selection for spectral data</a>